Enquiry at Blackhorse

 Geographers Mathematicians Artists Athletes

-Using the Curious-City curriculum as a starting point, a tailored Bristol version of the National Curriculum, we have created a bespoke, locally focused curriculum experiences for our learners at Blackhorse.
+We work with Lighting up Learning and use the Curious-City catalyst framework curriculum as a starting point for developing our curriculum into a tailored Bristol version of the National Curriculum; we have created a bespoke, locally focused curriculum experiences for our learners at Blackhorse.

 Our curriculum is a skeleton of curious and creative learning opportunities that provides guidance for our teachers to inspire learners with local places, people and stories, yet has lots of room for additional contextualisation.